Ivana

 1

-In On Falling Men and Singing Feathers, Ivana de Vivanco examines the colonial legacy of Swiss explorer Johann Jakob von Tschudi by contrasting his dissective view of nature with ancestral Andean traditions.
-Through lush, theatrical works inspired by the Alasitas festival and the Ekeko deity, de Vivanco reclaims nature as a site of reciprocity and cultural resilience, challenging the extractive logics of 19th-century science.
+In On Falling Men and Singing Feathers, Ivana de Vivanco examines the colonial legacy of Swiss explorer Johann Jakob von Tschudi by contrasting his dissecting gaze on nature with ancestral Andean traditions.
+Through lush, theatrical works inspired by the Alasitas festival and the Ekeko deity, de Vivanco reclaims nature not as a scientific object of study, but as a site of reciprocity and resilience.

 On falling men and singing feathers